flexera-public/policy_templates/compliance/fnms/overused_licenses/README.md

 This policy has the following input parameters required when launching the policy.

 - *Email addresses of the recipients you wish to notify* - A list of email address(es) to notify
+- *Percentage of License Usage* - The percentage of available licenses in use to consider a license overused

 ## Policy Actions